adi3/robotics-workshop-guide/content/Add Intelligence/1_machine_learning/C_model_inference.md

 +++
-title = "Model Inference"
+title = "Model inference"
-weight = 53
+weight = 413
 chapter = true
 pre = "C. "
 +++

-# Model Inference
+# Model inference

 A Rekognition Custom Labels model has already been trained and validated for you to use in this workshop.